Disclaimer: This blog post contains a naughty but sensored word or two

 What if you could not connect with your followers on Twitter because there was a problem with Twitters server or Facebook went down (heaven forbid)?
 How are you going to let people know that you just launched a new product or are having a flash sale?

 Your mailing list!
 It is absolutely key that you have one.
 If you haven’t got one get this written down on your to-do list.

 The point here is that you can’t build your audience solely on rented land as it can be taken away at any moment.
-There are, of course, many other great reasons to get started with building a mailing list – here are just a few of them: customer relationship building, customer loyalty, higher reach than social media as email generally has a 90% delivery rate, email is the preferred channel of communication, email will probably always be around.
+There are, of course, many other great reasons to get started with building a mailing list – here are just a few of them: you will have a direct connection to people who are genuinely interested in what you do, it willhelpy ou build customer relationship building and customer loyalty, it can potentially have a higher reach than social media as email generally has a 90% delivery rate, email is the preferred channel of communication, email will probably always be around.